Adaptive Online Learning of Quantum States: Introduction

+Nevertheless, existing literature on shadow tomography does not cover an important factor in current quantum computers: fluctuation of quantum states.
+In practical scenarios, we often cannot calibrate the quantum state constantly, and shadow tomography algorithms requiring multiple identical copies of $\rho$ may not be viable.
+For instance, on the IBM quantum computing platform, a quantum circuit with measurements will be executed hundreds or thousands of shots in a row without calibrations in such consecutive experiments.

+In real-world experiments, a quantum state $\rho$ is typically obtained by evolving a control Hamiltonian $H$ for some time $\tau$ starting from an initial state $\rho_{0}$, i.e., $\rho=e^{iH\tau}\rho_{0}e^{-iH\tau}$.
+If the device is not calibrated for a while, the control Hamiltonian implemented is a noisy one $H+\delta H$, and the actual quantum state we prepare is a perturbed state $\rho'=e^{-i(H+\delta H)\tau}\rho_0 e^{i(H+\delta H)\tau}$.
+More discussions about noises in quantum states can be found in~\citet{ball2016effect,greenbaum2017modeling,kueng2016comparing,wallman2015bounding,wallman2015estimating}.

+In light of these fluctuations, recent study on state tomography extends to temporal quantum tomography~\citep{tran2021temporal} with changing quantum states.
+Therefore, a fundamental question from our perspective of machine learning is learning changing quantum states, which naturally fits into the framework of \emph{adaptive online learning}.
+Such quantum algorithms are crucial for near-term noisy, intermediate-scale quantum computers (NISQ), since the design of noise-resilient algorithms may extend the computational power of NISQ devices~\cite{Preskill2018NISQ}.

-\paragraph{Adaptive online learning.} The motivation above suggests a learning problem that assumes the quantum state is changing with time, and our goal is to learn $\rho_t$ in an online fashion.
-The problem of online learning of a changing concept has received significant attention in the machine learning literature, and we adopt several of the techniques to the quantum setting, where the concept classes have domains that are high dimensional spaces over the complex numbers.
+\paragraph{Adaptive online learning.} The motivation above suggests a learning problem that assumes the quantum state prepared at time step $t = 1,2,\ldots, T$ is $\rho_t$.
+Due to imperfect calibration, $\rho_t$ at different time $t$ is different, and our goal is to learn $\rho_t$ in an online fashion.
+The problem of online learning of a changing concept has received significant attention in the machine learning literature, and we adapt several of these techniques to the quantum setting, which involves high-dimensional spaces over the complex numbers.

-The first metric we consider is ``dynamic regret" introduced by \cite{zinkevich2003online}, which measures the difference between the loss of the learner and that of a changing comparator.
-Dynamic regret bounds usually characterize this performance difference to how much the optimal comparator changes over time, called the ``path length".
-We next consider a more sophisticated metric, named ``adaptive regret" as introduced by \cite{hazan2009efficient}.
-This metric measures the supremum of regret over all intervals, essentially incorporating a changing comparator.
-Various extensions and generalizations of the original technique have appeared in \cite{daniely2015strongly,jun2017improved,cutkosky2020parameter}.
-Algorithms for minimizing adaptive regret require additional tools, namely a combination of experts algorithms and continuous online learning methods, that we also adopt to the quantum setting.
+The first metric we consider is the "dynamic regret" introduced by \citet{zinkevich2003online}, which measures the difference between the learner's loss and that of a changing comparator.
+The dynamic regret bounds are usually characterized by how much the optimal comparator changes over time, known as the "path length."

+Next, we consider a more sophisticated metric, the "adaptive regret," as introduced by \citet{hazan2009efficient}.
+This metric measures the maximum of the regret over all intervals, essentially taking into account a changing comparator.
+Many extensions and generalizations of the original technique have been presented in works such as \citet{daniely2015strongly,jun2017improved,cutkosky2020parameter}.
+Minimizing adaptive regret requires a combination of expert algorithms and continuous online learning methods, which we also adopt for the quantum setting.